Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Discussion

-Compared to SimBio-Vgrid driven studies \cite{dannhauer2011modeling,antonakakis2019effect}, we utilized a higher number of compartments including a complete set of sub-cortical compartments.
-Whereas our present approach constitutes an independent and time-effective tetrahedral mesh generator, which does not necessitate additional pre-processing, advanced tetrahedral meshes for the brain have been created recently by coupling multiple pre-processing tools with the well-known mesh generators, perhaps most prominently, Matlab's toolbox iso2mesh \cite{fang2009tetrahedral}.
-In \cite{ROAST2018}, iso2mesh-based mesh generator has been introduced for transcranial electrical stimulation.
-In \cite{piastra2021comprehensive}, a tetrahedral discretization of FreeSurfer's Aseg atlas has been obtained using a combination of Computational Geometry Algorithms Library (CGAL) \cite{fabri2009cgal} and iso2mesh, resulting in a FE mesh of 0.8 M nodes and 5.3 M tetrahedra.
-In the light of our current results, a finer mesh might be necessary to completely distinguish the deeper structures as they appear in the Aseg atlas, justifying the examination of denser meshes and GPU acceleration as a way to speed up the labeling process.
+Our present approach constitutes an independent, time-effective tetrahedral mesh generator, free of supplementary pre-processing aspects.
+Other advanced tetrahedral mesh generators for the brain have been created recently by coupling multiple pre-processing tools with the well-known mesh generators, possibly most prominently, by recurring Matlab's toolbox iso2mesh \cite{fang2009tetrahedral}.
+In \cite{piastra2021comprehensive}, a tetrahedral discretization of FreeSurfer's Aseg atlas has been obtained using a combination of Computational Geometry Algorithms Library (CGAL) \cite{fabri2009cgal} and the iso2mesh toolbox, resulting in a FE mesh of 0.8 M nodes and 5.3 M tetrahedrons.
+In \cite{ROAST2018}, the iso2mesh-based mesh generator has been introduced for transcranial electrical stimulation (tES).
+Compared to SimBio-Vgrid driven studies \cite{dannhauer2011modeling, antonakakis2019effect}, we used a higher number of compartments, including a complete set of sub-cortical ones.
+Based on our results, we are confident that a finer mesh resolution might be necessary to completely distinguish the deeper structures as they appear in the Aseg atlas, justifying the examination of denser meshes and GPU acceleration as a way to speed up the labeling process.

 Our future work will include further tests with experimental data as well as methodological and computational considerations, e.g., possibilities to speed up the surface extraction process, which is a major contributor to the total meshing time and involves complex indexing operations.
-The present meshing approach will be applied in the further development of advanced FEM forward simulation tools such as Duneuro \cite{schrader2021duneuro} or packages for analyzing the brain activity, e.g., the current implementation platform ZI \cite{he2020zeffiro}.
-It can potentially provide future directions to develop similar platforms such as the well-known Brainstorm \cite{tadel2011brainstorm} whose forward model has been originally built upon the boundary element method.
+The present meshing approach will be applied in the further development of advanced FEM forward simulation tools such as Duneuro \cite{schrader2021duneuro} or packages for analyzing brain activity, e.g., the current implementation platform ZI \cite{he2020zeffiro}.
+It can potentially provide future directions for developing similar platforms such as the well-known Brainstorm \cite{tadel2011brainstorm} whose forward model was originally built upon the boundary element method.

+\bmhead{Acknowledgments} {\em Funding.} FGP, JL, MS, and SP were supported by the Academy of Finland through the Center of Excellence in Inverse Modelling and Imaging 2018--2025 (336792), DAAD project (334465), and the ERA "Personalised diagnosis and treatment for refractory focal pediatric and adult epilepsy" (PerEpi) project (344712).
+JL is supported by Väisälä Fund’s (Finnish Academy of Science and Letters) one-year young researcher grant admitted in 2021.